 You can use websites like Kelly Blue Book and NADA Guides to calculate the estimated resale value of your car.
 Some mechanics also help you determine the value after inspecting your vehicle.

-If you do not want to visit a mechanic in person in the pandemic, fret not: Many mechanics offer digital inspection services using top auto repair software such as Torque360.
-The detailed inspection reports generated give you a clear idea of problems your car might have.
+If you do not want to visit a mechanic in person during the pandemic, fret not: Many mechanics offer digital inspection services using top auto repair software such as Torque360.
+The detailed inspection reports generated give you a clear idea of your car’s problems.

-There are many things you can try to increase your car’s resale value.
-However, for a few of these methods, you will need to visit an auto repair shop.
+You can try many things to increase your car’s resale value.
+However, you will need to visit an auto repair shop for a few of these methods.
 You should always try to opt for a reputable repair shop.

-A good way to differentiate an average auto repair brand from a reputable one is to check how they deal with customers.
-A good workshop will likely have service and repair management software to keep things running smoothly.
+An excellent way to differentiate an average auto repair brand from a reputable one is to check how they deal with customers.
+A suitable workshop will likely have service and repair management software to keep things running smoothly.
 If you already have a favorite mechanic, read on to find out how to increase the resale value of your car.

 Have Proper Documentation